Extending Rights’ Reach: Constitutions, Private Law, and Judicial Power. OUP: 2018.

 This book focuses on the law and politics of rights protection in democracies, and in human rights regimes in Europe, the Americas, and Africa.
 After introducing the basic features of modern constitutions, with their emphasis on rights and judicial review, the authors present a theory of proportionality that explains why constitutional judges embraced it.
 Proportionality analysis is a highly intrusive mode of judicial supervision: it permits state officials to limit rights, but only when necessary to achieve a sufficiently important public interest.
 Since the 1950s, virtually every powerful domestic and international court has adopted proportionality analysis as the central method for protecting rights.
 In doing so, judges positioned themselves to review all important legislative and administrative decisions, and to invalidate them as unconstitutional when such policies fail the proportionality test.
 The result has been a massive – and global – transformation of law and politics.
 The book explicates the concepts of ‘trusteeship’, the ‘system of constitutional justice’, the ‘effectiveness’ of rights adjudication, and the ‘zone of proportionality’.
 A wide range of case studies analyse: how proportionality has spread, and variation in how it is deployed; the extent to which the U.S. Supreme Court has evolved and resisted similar doctrines; the role of proportionality in building ongoing ‘constitutional dialogues’ with the other branches of government; and the importance of the principle to the courts of regional human rights regimes.
 While there is variance in the intensity of proportionality-based dialogues, such interactions are today at the very heart of governance in the modern constitutional state and beyond.

 The number of administrative law texts is vast.
-The approach of this one, now in its second edition, is simple.
+The approach of this one, now in its third edition, is simple.
 It is: (1) to focus on the richest and most canonical cases; (2) to provide more extensive extracts of them than most casebooks; and (3) to keep the notes to a bare minimum.
-This manuscript reflects the current state of the law as of February 2021, but also includes some older classics that many contemporary casebooks cut.
+This manuscript reflects the current state of the law as of summer 2022, but also includes some older classics that many contemporary casebooks cut.
 The text includes older cases because they are foundational; because they frequently lay out core concepts clearly; and because arguments about historical practices and precedents currently enjoy substantial weight in administrative law discourse.
 Students whose knowledge of caselaw only goes back a couple of decades will be ill-equipped to make or parry arguments rooted in older legal developments.